testing-library/eslint-plugin-testing-library/docs/rules/await-async-query.md

-# Enforce promise from async queries to be handled (await-async-query)
+# Enforce promises from async queries to be handled (await-async-query)

 Ensure that promises returned by async queries are handled properly.

 ## Rule Details

-Some of the queries variants that Testing Library provides are asynchronous as they return a promise which resolves when elements are found.
+Some queries variants that Testing Library provides are asynchronous as they return a promise which resolves when elements are found.
 Those queries variants are: